 LaserWriter launches desktop publishing revolution

 This, in theory, would make it feasible for Apple to produce products like the $6,995 LaserWriter (the equivalent of $15,576 today) with the rationale that dividing that cost among multiple users would make it a far more attractive option.
+Apple promised that the LaserWriter would be the first of many great products that would be similarly shareable among large groups of users.

 Aside from being a (relatively) super-fast laser printer in an age of dot-matrix printers, the LaserWriter allowed users to print exactly what they saw on their screens.
 This was a massive breakthrough in 1985.
 And the LaserWriter worked well alongside Aldus’ PageMaker, early desktop publishing software rolled out at the same time.